 Elms are prominent in the urban treescape as specimen trees in parks, street trees and in private gardens.

-Many iconic and historic elms can be found all over New Zealand including in Auckland, Hamilton, Cambridge and Christchurch.
-Tāmaki Makaurau / Auckland is alone estimated to have approximately 30,000 elm trees.
+Many iconic and historic elms can be found all over NZ including in Auckland, Hamilton, Cambridge and Christchurch.
+Tāmaki Makaurau/Auckland is alone estimated to have approximately 30,000 elm trees.

-The most commonly grown species are Dutch, golden and variegated elms.
-But there are many more.
+The most common species are Dutch, golden and variegated elms, but there are many more.

 Signs and Symptoms of Dutch Elm Disease

-The fungus can infect most species of elm (Ulmus spp) & is often is carried from tree to tree by the bark beetle Scolytus multistriatus which feeds & breeds on elms.
+The fungus can infect most species of elm (Ulmus spp) & is often is carried between trees by the bark beetle Scolytus multistriatus which feeds & breeds on elms.

 This dieback can occur rapidly (within a few weeks) or gradually.

 When a branch is cut, a brown circle or ring of dots is often visible.
 This discolouration in the branch is a major diagnostic tool for surveyors, when identifying the disease.

 Samples of suspected infected wood can also be sent to a laboratory for confirmation of Dutch elm disease.